HandsOnDataViz/book/docs/HandsOnDataViz.md

-1. Go to [our GitHub repo for this template](https://github.com/HandsOnDataViz/chartjs-bubble), log into your GitHub account, and click *Use this template* to create a copy that you can edit, as described in [Chapter 11: Edit and Host Code with GitHub](github.html).
+1. Go to [our GitHub repo for this template](https://github.com/HandsOnDataViz/chartjs-bubble), log into your GitHub account, and click *Use this template* to create a copy that you can edit.

 2. Prepare your data in CSV format and upload into a `data.csv` file.
     The first two columns should contain x- and y-values respectively.